LiminMHuang/lecture-python-programming.myst/lectures/lecture11_numpy.md

 <a id='index-15'></a>
-We mentioned in an [previous lecture](https://python-programming.quantecon.org/need_for_speed.html) that NumPy-based vectorization can accelerate scientific applications.
+We mentioned in an [previous lecture](https://python-programming.quantecon.org/need_for_speed.html) that NumPy-based vectorisation can accelerate scientific applications.

 In this section we try some speed comparisons to illustrate this fact.

 +++

-### Vectorization vs Loops
+### Vectorisation vs Loops

-Let’s begin with some non-vectorized code, which uses a native Python loop to generate, square and then sum a large number of random variables:
+Let us begin with some non-vectorised code, which uses a native Python loop to generate, square and then sum a large number of random variables:

 ```{code-cell} ipython3